susheel-aroskar/pype/OVERVIEW.md

 fast as they can process it.
 A fast worker takes more requests, a slow worker takes fewer; the queue itself becomes the implicit balancing primitive.
-There is no scheduler tracking backend latency or health, no consistent hashing, no "least-connections" algorithm.
-Whoever asks for work first gets the next request — that's it.
+There is no scheduler tracking backend latency or health, no consistent hashing, no "least-connections" or "power of two" algorithms.
+Whoever asks for work first gets the next pending request — that's it.

-**Automatic back-pressure.** When a service queue fills, pype returns `503 Service Unavailable` on further `POST`s.
+**Automatic back-pressure.** When a service queue fills, pype returns `503 Service Unavailable` on subsequent `POST`s.
 Callers see a `PypeTimeoutError` and can decide whether to retry, fail fast, or shed load.
 No explicit flow-control protocol is needed.

 **An autoscaling signal in one endpoint.** `GET /load/services` returns the live depth of every service queue.
-An autoscaling agent monitoring this single endpoint has a near-perfect signal: queue growing → add workers; queue draining quickly → remove some.
+An autoscaling agent monitoring this single endpoint has a near-ideal load signal: queue growing → add workers; queue draining quickly → remove some.
 Queue depth is a far better load indicator than CPU or memory for I/O-bound services.

-**Burst smoothing.** Bounded queues absorb traffic spikes.
-A 10× burst doesn't knock backends over; it temporarily raises queue depth, pushes back via 503 once the cap is hit, and the autoscaler reacts.
+**Traffic smoothing.** Bounded queues absorb traffic spikes.
+A 10× burst doesn't knock backends over; it temporarily raises queue depth, Pype pushes back via 503 once the cap is hit, and the autoscaler reacts.

-**Time-decoupled startup.** Clients and services don't need to coordinate boot order.
-A client may POST to a service that hasn't authenticated yet — pype creates the queue on the fly, and the request waits patiently.
-There's no "wait for upstream healthy" dance.
+**Time-decoupled startup.** Clients and services don't need to coordinate their start-up order.
+A client may POST to a service that hasn't authenticated yet — Pype creates the queue on the fly, and the request waits patiently.
+There's no "wait for upstream to be healthy first" coordination.

-**Network and firewall friendliness.** Both clients and services initiate *outbound* HTTP — neither side opens a listening socket.
+**Network and firewall friendly.** Both clients and services initiate *outbound* HTTP — neither side opens a listening socket.
 Outbound connections sail through corporate firewalls, NATs, container networking, and proxies that would otherwise need to be configured to permit inbound traffic.
-A backend running behind a NAT can serve a caller behind two reverse proxies — without any networking changes on either end.
+A backend running behind a NAT can still act as a server, servicing a caller behind another set of reverse proxies and NATs — without any networking changes on either end.
+It just works.

 ## Developer ergonomics